-Each artist has his one recommendation of what creams to use and how to keep the tattoo clean so that it heals faster.
+Each artist has his own recommendations on what tattoo healing process to follow and how to keep the tattoo clean so that it heals faster.
 Do not experiment too much with what you think would work better.
 Try to listen to your tattoo artist and use the products he recommends.

 2. Pack Cleaning Supplies and Some Extras

 If you plan to take a plane on your trip, remember that there are restrictions in terms of how big a bottle of a liquid or cream can be packed in the cabin luggage.
 Things can get even worse.
 Cleaning a new tattoo can be tough while on the road because you do not have easy access to fresh and clean water.
 You will need some wet wipes with no alcohol.
 Also, you will need to have some extra towels as well as your regular supplies.
 If possible, try to stop every now and then to get a bottle of clean water to rinse the area and clean your tattoo.

 3. Avoid Direct Sunlight Exposure

 Traveling in a car can make it difficult to protect the tattoo from sunlight exposure.
 Sunlight can make the ink fade or lose color intensity.
 Use a sun cream with a high SPF or try to keep it covered with a soft piece of cloth.
 Tinted windows offer a bit of protection, but the sun cream is mandatory.